Yacht club: Use of the term "yacht club"

 The traditions and prestige normally associated with yacht clubs have to some extent been subverted or appropriated unofficially by groups and businesses calling themselves "yacht clubs".
 For example, the "Gowanus Yacht Club" is a beer garden restaurant in Brooklyn, NY, the Van Buren Yacht Club is a bar and hotel in Maine, the "Crystal Bay Yacht Club" is a beach resort in Ko Samui, Thailand and "The Eagle Rock Yacht Club" is a non-profit dodgeball league in Glassell Park, Los Angeles.
 These so-called "yacht clubs" don't necessarily involve sailing on private yachts of members as their main purpose or activity, but often outwardly maintain a nautical or water-oriented theme.

 Tonkin Gulf Yacht Club was the unofficial name for the United States Seventh Fleet during the Vietnam War.
 In this case the term "yacht club" was appropriated with humorous intentions.
 The Seventh Fleet's nickname became very popular among its members at the time.

+Oldest clubs

 Oldest European clubs

 Ensign of NJK.
 Finnish yachts are allowed to fly their club's ensign in place of the national civil ensign, from which it is derived.